Last Updated on May 16, 2024 by Sarah Wilson

 First, you need to get to Malta.
 Being a tiny island in the Mediterranean, the only way here is by air or by sea.

 If you’re coming by air and staying on the island for a while, do allow a day or two to explore the sights of Valletta.
-It really is a beautiful city and being so compact, and in a grid system, it’s effortless to get around on foot.
+It really is a beautiful city, and being so compact and in a grid system, it’s effortless to get around on foot.

 Malta’s Busses and The Explore Card

-From all major resort areas, there are buses which will drop you off by Valletta Gate.
-A bus costs you €1,50 each way (€2 during the summer months).
 If you’re planning to use public transport a lot during your trip, consider buying an Explore card for €21 or €15 for children, which will give you unlimited travel for seven days.
-Cards are available for purchase in most hotels, supermarkets and convenience stores.
+Cards are available for purchase in most hotels, supermarkets, convenience stores and at the main bus station in Valletta.
+(Floriana)

 Ferries in Valletta

 Coming from Sliema or the Three Cities, you can take a ferry which I have to say is a much prettier journey than the bus.
-Costs €1,50 per ferry ride, and the journey takes less than 10 minutes.
+Costs €2 per ferry ride or 3,90 return and the journey takes less than 10 minutes.
 Boats leave every half hour.
+During the summer, the ferries run until midnight.

 Renting a Car in Malta